nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

       #XSLEEP: (0,1,2)
       OK

-   ``AT#XSLEEP`` puts the kit in idle mode, and you can wake up by GPIO.
+   ``AT#XSLEEP=0`` puts the kit in idle mode.
+   You can exit idle by GPIO.

    Alternatively, you can use different modes for #XSLEEP:

    * ``AT#XSLEEP=1`` puts the kit in sleep mode.
-     If you are testing with :option:`CONFIG_SLM_GPIO_WAKEUP` enabled, you can wake up by GPIO.
+     You can wake it up by GPIO.

    * ``AT#XSLEEP=2`` powers off UART.
-     You can power on UART by GPIO.
+     You can power on UART again by GPIO.

 TCP/IP AT commands
 ******************